particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 ```

 This allows the binary data to be passed to Logic, devices, or the SSE event stream (which also requires text).

+When using Logic, the [`dataUrlDecode`](/getting-started/cloud/logic#dataurldecode) function can be used to decode the Data URL encoding to return
+an array of bytes, as well as extract the content-type, for use in your Logic block.

 If a device subscribes to the event, the Base 64 data is decoded by the cloud and passed in binary format to the device,
 reducing the size of the data over-the-air.